barbolani/tusacam/README.md

 source <environment folder>/bin/activate
 cd <app folder>
 python manage.py migrate
+python manage.py collectstatic
 python manage.py createsuperuser
 ```

-provide user name and password as responses to the prompts
+Allow the static content to be collected and provide user name and
+password as responses to the prompts

 Configure the PiCamera settings by changing the values in
 `<app folder>/tusacam/settings.py`